Trusted Employee Screening Services | Rapid Screening

-With this in mind, employee screening is one of the absolute necessities an organization or company has for maintaining a safe, effective, and compliant workplace.
+With this in mind, employee screening services is one of the absolute necessities an organization or company has for maintaining a safe, effective, and compliant workplace.
 Whether it’s at initial employment screening or part of routine or enhanced continuous employment screenings, employee screening is one of the surest ways of enabling an employer to make positively informed decisions about persons they will employ in their company.
-The aim of this paper is to provide an overview concerning employee screening in relation to drug testing and background screening, along with details specific to California. ## Understanding employee screening
+The aim of this paper is to provide an overview concerning employee screening in relation to drug testing and background screening, along with details specific to California.

 Employee Background Screening